tristanls/ometa-js-node/README.md

 About
 ----
-The goal of this project is to provide a tool-chain tool for easily working with OMetaJS. `ometajsnode` allows one to specify grammar file, interpreter file, ( in future also compiler files/modules ), and program files via command line, and offers a number of options of execution such as parse mode, interpreter mode, and compile mode.
+The goal of this project is to provide a tool-chain tool for easily working with OMetaJS. `ometajsnode` allows one to specify grammar, interpreter, and compiler files, utility modules, and program files via command line, and offers a number of options of linking them together into an execution chain such as parse mode, interpreter mode, and compile mode.

 Work in progress
 ----
-Incorporating compiler / code emitting code is going to get worked on soon.
 I'm not sure if packaging works with `npm` yet, but I'll get there.
 `stdin` input is not working yet.

 Usage
 ----

-Currently, parsing and interpreting works.
+Currently, parsing, interpreting, and "compiling" works.
 See below walkthrough.

 see usage via `./ometajsnode -h` or `./ometajsnode --help`